WHO's First-Ever List Of The Dirty Dozen Superbugs

 Medium

 This category includes a flu bug and penicillin-resistant streptococcus bacteria.
-Tayler says these microbes show significant resistance to antibiotics but were listed as "medium" priority because there are other options to preventing them including immunization.
+Tayler says these microbes show significant resistance to antibiotics but are listed as "medium" priority because there are other options to deterring them, including immunization.

-But don't let the "category title lull you.
-"The medium are still very nasty bugs," she says.
-"That can make you very sick and kill you."
+But don't let the category title lull you, she says: "The 'medium' are still very nasty bugs that can make you very sick and kill you."